scicloj/noj/README.md

 Clay renders Clojure files as notebooks in the browser.
 It live-reloads and watches whole directories.
 To get started with Clay, type

 ```
-java -cp noj-2-beta8-clojupyter.jar scicloj.clay.v2.main --help
+java -jar noj-2-beta8-clojupyter.jar hello.clj -r
 ```

 Clay has no editing environment, folks can keep using the editors they know and love.
-However, if you look for an editor, maybe it's best to
+However, if you look for an editor, one option is to

 ### Install Jupyter